VarunChavda78/Skill-Spring-Freelance-Network/README.md

 This Is Readme file for update

-This line is for AWS
+This line is for AWS.